vuejs/v2.vuejs.org/src/v2/guide/forms.md

 vm.toggle === 'no'
 ```

 <p class="tip">The `true-value` and `false-value` attributes don't affect the input's `value` attribute, because browsers don't include unchecked boxes in form submissions.
-To guarantee that one of two values is submitted in a form (e.g. "yes" or "no"), use radio inputs instead.</p>
+To guarantee that one of two values is submitted in a form (i.e. "yes" or "no"), use radio inputs instead.</p>

 ### Radio